 If you are enrolled in the ‘Passwordless Authentication’ pilot program, please use this Microsoft Authentication Knowledge Base Article for instructions on how to enroll: https://ucf.service-now.com/ucfit?id=kb_article&sys_id=025b23971b0ae99001f5557b234bcb97&spa=1

 The University believes that the appropriate placement of students into certain course sequences is important to help foster an environment of success.
 The UCF Math Placement Test (MPT) is administered to determine placement into the mathematics course sequence.
 The MPT will help students, with the assistance of their academic advisors, select math courses in which they are most prepared and will likely be successful.

 Virtual Help Desk

-The University Testing Center is now offering live virtual hours about the MPT for students.
+Students who call the University Testing Center for assistance with the MPT can request to join a virtual help desk session.
 The help desk is an interactive zoom session, where students can be assisted with: